 Cell phones and email

 The Solomon Islands has two cellular providers – Telekom and Bemobile.
 Coverage is increasing but is not always reliable.
 When cellular coverage is working, you can text and call internationally, but calls can be expensive.
 Internet connections are limited and slow compared to New Zealand.
-There are Telekom buildings in the provincial centres and these are often the only places to send and receive faxes, check emails and use public pay phones.
+There are Telekom buildings in the provincial centres and these are often the only places to check emails and use public pay phones.